LambdaSchool/cs-instructor-assessment/README.md

 Implement tests using the built-in `unittest` module.

-Submit as a pull request to this repo.
+Email a ZIP of the archive back to your Lambda contact. `git archive` might be useful.